CastleLabs/ChatBot-Training/training.md

 - **Description:** Enjoy a classic carnival experience on our "Chair-O-Plane" swinging carousel!
 Sit in comfortable swings that spin and lift you high into the air, giving you a bird's eye view as you circle around.
 Nostalgic fun for all ages!
 - **Pricing:** $5.75 (46"+ alone, 36"+ with adult)

-**Spin Zone Bumper Cars**
-- **Description:** Add extra excitement to traditional bumper cars!
-These battery-powered cars spin on impact, creating hilarious and thrilling collisions.
-Currently closed for maintenance but normally a huge hit with kids and adults alike.
-- **Status:** Currently closed for maintenance

 ### Off-Site Facilities

 **Castle Golf Driving Range & Batting Cages**